aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

         'DR: {"wp": 6, "p": "l", "type": "action_start", "delta": [0.0, -0.2], "limit": 35}'

-The following additional information is encoded in the preceding JSON object:
+The following additional information is encoded in the preceding JSON object.

-1. **Type of waypoint (type)**: Apart from the basic waypoints, we can also have special waypoint types like `action_start` and `action_stop`.
+1. **Type of waypoint (type)**: Apart from the basic waypoints, there are also special waypoint types like `action_start` and `action_stop`.
 The `action_start` type informs the Offroad application to continue to publish the delta value passed as an background ongoing action until it encounters an `action_stop` waypoint.
 This allows us to build high-level actions like `straight` (delta: [0.0, -0.2]), `hairpin_right` (delta: [1.0., -0.2]), and `hairpin_left` (delta: [-1.0., -0.2]).

 1. **Limit the ongoing action (limit)**: This is a positive integer value [1, infinity] which enables you to set a threshold for the number of image frames captured by the AWS DeepRacer's camera before it changes from the ongoing action, initiated by the `action_start` waypoint, to its previous action.
-Once `action_start` begins, as DeepRacer runs the ongoing action, it counts image frames until it reaches the threshold you’ve set.
+Once `action_start` begins, as AWS DeepRacer runs the ongoing action, it counts image frames until it reaches the threshold you’ve set.
 Then, the car reverts to its previous action, which can be whatever you set it to be.
 For example, if the previous action is `stop` and the ongoing action with a limit is `go_straight`, the AWS DeepRacer goes straight until the limit is reached and then stops.

 Setting these track edge and special actions in a series allows you to create a custom path for the AWS DeepRacer to follow.
-The hand-off between the waypoints as the AWS DeepRacer goes past the waypoint codes is handled in the `qr_detection_node`.
+The `qr_detection_node` handles the handoff between the waypoints as the AWS DeepRacer goes past the waypoint codes.
 To learn more about how to create or extend the QR codes for your use case, use the [sample guide](https://github.com/aws-deepracer/aws-deepracer-offroad-sample-project/blob/main/create-qrcodes-to-setup-offroad-path.md) and invent your track!

 ## How does it work?

-The AWS DeepRacer Offroad application uses many nodes from the AWS DeepRacer core application as is and adds extensions inspired by the Follow the Leader sample project to the shared nodes.
+The AWS DeepRacer Offroad application uses many nodes from the AWS DeepRacer core application as is and adds extensions inspired by the Follow the Leader (FTL) sample project to the shared nodes.
 This application is built to work alongside the AWS DeepRacer core application so that you can run both of the applications simultaneously.

 * **AWS DeepRacer core packages used without modification**
     * `camera_pkg`